 For PDF output, you’ll also need LaTeX.
-We recommend installing BasicTeX (64M), and using the
+Because a full MacTeX installation takes more than a gigabyte of disk space, we recommend installing BasicTeX (64M), and using the

 tlmgr tool to install additional packages as needed.
 If you get errors warning of fonts not found, try

 pandoc-citeprocexecutables and man pages.
 If you use an RPM-based distro, you may be able to install this deb using

 apt-get install haskell-platform.

 If for some reason a binary package is not available for your platform, you can install from source: